 Adagio in G Minor…Gallipoli

 A few decades ago, while studying Australian History and reviewing Gallipoli, an Australian war film, I had heard another piece of hauntingly, beautiful music.
-Perhaps it’s music-related memory or maybe the episodic memory was actually stored inside my brain cells as this new study explains.
+Perhaps it’s music-related memory or maybe that the episodic memory was actually stored inside my brain cells as this new study explains.
 I just never forgot it.
-But thanks to YouTube, I found it several years later and recognized it immediately.
+Thanks to YouTube, I found it several years later and recognized it immediately.
 23 years on, it has stayed in my heart, indelibly linked to my trip and all the emotions associated with it.

 The Day The Music Died…

 No, this isn’t a reference to Don McLean’s revelation of the true meaning of “American Pie“.
 Nor is it about the incalculable loss of the plane crash that killed Buddy Holly and his team.
-In fact, I see this statement as the very antithesis to how great music will continue to live on, long after the musician is gone.
+In fact, I see this statement as the very antithesis to how great music continues to live on, long after the musician is gone.
 Such is the nature of music itself.
 Real music has a deep voice and tenacious spirit.
-And the capacity to be your anchor, for life.
+And the capacity to be your anchor for life.

 Anitha Aswath is an HR Consultant and Strengths Coach of Leader Success in the Leadership and Team Intelligence Practice Area at Cisco.
 She has the unique privilege of meeting Cisco clients from all over the world to serve, teach, and enable the success of their teams.